akkaweb/AKKA-CakePHP-Facebook-Plugin/README.md

     * `username` // can be set in config
     * `password` // can be set in config

-For existing applications tha already have a `first_name`, `last_name`, `username` and `password` already created with a different column name, you can dynamically set it in configuration options when loading the `Component` to your `AppController.php` file.
+For existing applications that already have a `first_name`, `last_name`, `username` and `password` already created with a different column name, you can dynamically set it in configuration options when loading the `Component` to your `AppController.php` file.
 See section 2 of Configuration below

 NOTE: Facebook PHP SDK is a requirement.
 Composer will automatically install Facebook for you if not already installed.
 If manual download is chosen, you must download the Facebook Source into `vendor/facebook/php-sdk-v4` and make sure it can be loaded by the composer.
 Else you need to manually include FAcebook's `autoload.php` file in your application's `bootstrap.php`.